 FatCow has been in business since 1998 and is based in Burlington, Massachusetts.
 FatCow is legit.
 They aren’t a fly-by-night hosting company.

 - Uptime Guarantee

 - Get A .COM For Only $11.99

 Is FatCow Worth It?

 So.
 Is FatCow a good web host?

 Overall, I found FatCow Hosting to be an ok web hosting provider.
 They aren’t great, but they also aren’t that bad.
 If their short-term pricing is attractive to you, then you can go sign up for FatCow.

 Otherwise, I’d look for alternatives that might be a better fit with a better complete package.

-If you are looking for an independent web hosting service with almost as good pricing, better performance, and customer support, and don’t mind paying annually then I’d recommend checking out InMotion Hosting.
+If you are looking for an independent web hosting service with almost as good pricing, better performance, and customer support and don’t mind paying annually, I’d recommend checking out InMotion Hosting.

 If you are looking for a cheaper option with the option to pay monthly, then I’d check out HostGator.
 See HostGator review if you want more insight.